sbernhard/node-red-contrib-nukible/README.md

 Have a look at https://nodered.org/docs/getting-started/adding-nodes how to install a node:

-## Installation of nukible
+## Installation of node-red-contrib-nukible

-Unfortunately, nukible isn't available on npm yet.
-You can use the original source at https://github.com/as19git67/nukible.
-Right now two Pull Requests are necessary to run nukible successfully.
-Add the PR number 8 and 9 of the original source manually or use the branch my-master of the the repo https://github.com/sbernhard/nukible

-Step by step instruction by using the sbernhard/nukible my-master branch:
-- Change to the node-red-contrib-nukible directory (e.g. $HOME/.node-red/node_modules/node-red-contrib-nukible)
-- mkdir node_modules
-- cd node_modules
-- git clone https://github.com/sbernhard/nukible --branch my-master
-- cd nukible
-- read the installation instruction in README.md of nukible (do at least "npm install" and install all dependencies carefully!)
+Run the following command in the root directory of your Node-RED install or use the "Manage palette"

+    npm install node-red-contrib-nukible

 ## Pair with Nuki lock
 - Change to the nukible directory (e.g. $HOME/.node-red/node_modules/node-red-contrib-nukible/node_modules/nukible/)